DutchRetroGuy/AmigaAudioMixer/Documentation/Documentation.md

 - #### OSLegalExample

-  An example program that shows how to use the mixer in an OS legal way.
-This example, like CMixerExample, is written in C.
+  An example program in C that shows how to use the mixer in an OS legal way.

 ### Tools